 No matter if you work in a traditional office or from your home office, you want to be the best employee possible.
 But if you thought that you could apply your office work practices to your remote job, think again.
-Being a better remote worker takes a different approach.
+Being a better remote worker sometimes requires a different approach.

-Working remotely requires a different style of working, incorporating various techniques in order to be successful.
+Working remotely calls for a different style of working, incorporating various techniques in order to be successful.
 In “On Working From Home, Better,” Remote.co partner company Balsamiq details what it takes in order to work from home successfully.
-We’ve cherry-picked some of their top tips.
+We’ve cherry-picked some of their top tips—and added some of our own, too.

-If you want to be a better remote worker, these six tips might just do the trick.
+If you want to be a better remote worker, these 10 tips just might do the trick:

 1. Forget about your former (office) life.